 As others have noted, there are two possible solutions if we want to close that gap: remove the tax on employee gains, or impose a tax on investor gains.

-Occasionally people in the ecosystem agitate for special tax treatment for startup employees, but they are always curiously quiet about capital gains tax for startup investors.10
+Occasionally startup founders or investors, or other people in the ecosystem, agitate for special tax treatment for startup employees, but they are always curiously quiet about capital gains tax for startup investors.10

 I’ve also yet to see any proposal that doesn’t just simplify to “we’ll just pay less tax, kthxbai”.
 There is always a frustrating lack of detail about how this would be justified and explained to other tax payers, who would be left covering the difference.